-For two weeks between first and second semester, regular classes are supplanted by an array of intensive educational experiences that extend beyond the regular classroom.
+For two weeks, regular classes are supplanted by an array of intensive educational experiences that extend beyond the regular classroom.
 The Packer Symposium is defined by creative research, study, discussion, and action that engage Packer students and faculty in meaningful collaboration and intensive learning.